A Yang-Mills Type Gauge Theory of Gravity and the Dark Matter Problem: Two legitimate solutions

+where $GM$ and $G'M'$ are the integration constants for the solutions.
 In these two solutions, the metrics happen to be compatible with their respective connections.
 But we have to bear in our mind that we have not assumed metric compatibility, as a priori, in our formulation of the theory.
 The existence of some solutions which are metric compatible does not mean that the theory is a higher derivative theory.

 The TPPN solution was first discovered as a solution to the vacuum Eq.~\ref{eq:SKY_eq}, with symmetric connections and with no reference to Eq.~\ref{eq:Step_eq}.
 It was later shown by Baekler, Yasskin, Ni, and Fairchild~\cite{ref:9}, and by Hsu and Yeung~\cite{ref:10} that this solution satisfies vacuum Eq.~\ref{eq:SKY_eq} for the full connections.
-It is also easy to see that these metrics will also satisfy the vacuum Eq.~\ref{eq:Step_eq}~\cite{ref:9, ref:10}.
-In fact, it was shown~\cite{ref:9, ref:10} that the Schwarzschild and the TPPN solutions are the only two possible simultaneous solutions to vacuum Eq.~\ref{eq:Step_eq} and vacuum Eq.~\ref{eq:SKY_eq} for spherical symmetric situation under the compatibility ansatz.
+It is also easy to see that these metrics will also satisfy the vacuum Eq.~\ref{eq:Step_eq}~\cite{ref:9,ref:10}.
+In fact, it was shown~\cite{ref:9,ref:10} that the Schwarz\-schild and the TPPN solutions are the only two possible simultaneous solutions to vacuum Eq.~\ref{eq:Step_eq} and vacuum Eq.~\ref{eq:SKY_eq} for spherical symmetric situation under the compatibility ansatz.

 The most straight forward way to show the validity of the solution given in Eq.~\ref{eq:S_metric} and Eq.~\ref{eq:NPPN_metric} is to cast vacuum Eq.~\ref{eq:Step_eq} and vacuum Eq.~\ref{eq:SKY_eq} in their spherical symmetric forms.
 In the Appendix, we will give vacuum Eq.~\ref{eq:Step_eq} and vacuum Eq.~\ref{eq:SKY_eq} in their spherical symmetric forms, and we can see that both solutions satisfy the equations.
 We don't know whether there exist solutions to our theory that have anti-symmetric components in the connections, or whether there exist solutions in which the metric is not compatible with the connections.
 But we shall assume that these yet undiscovered solutions will play no role in the discussions of the following physical phenomena.